Substitution Principle and semidirect products: Preliminaries

 \begin{theorem}[{\cite[Theorem 4]{Banaschewski55}}] A zero-dimensional space $X$ is of \v Cech-dimension zero if and only if it is normal and the \v Cech-Stone and Banaschewski compactifications of~$X$ coincide. \end{theorem}

-This is of interest to us as it shows that $\beta$ is given by duality not only for discrete spaces but more generally for zero dimensional spaces such as $Y^*$ for $Y$ a profinite alphabet (cf. Theorem~\ref{t:4}).
+This is of interest to us as it shows that $\beta$ is given by duality not only for discrete spaces but more generally for spaces of \v Cech-dimension zero such as $Y^*$ for $Y$ a profinite alphabet (cf. Lemma~\ref{l:10} and Theorem~\ref{t:4}).